LajosPolya/aws-cdk-templates/deploy-api-gateway-rest-api-lambda-integration/README.md

-# Deploy API Gateway REST API backed by Lambda
+# Deploy API Gateway REST API with Lambda Integration

 This CDK app deploys an API Gateway REST API backed by Lambda.